Createcafe3d/YXE3D/README.md

 Running _build_windows_amd64-zip.bat_ or _build_windows_x86-zip.bat_ will setup the environment and installed required components.

 ### Running
-As PeachyPrinter runs in a python virtual environment you first need to activate it:
+As the YXE3D runs in a python virtual environment you first need to activate it:
 _call venv/Scripts/activate.bat_
 Once activated the software can be run with the command:
 _python src/main.py_
+or _python src/main.py -tl INFO_ for those who like to watch the terminal :)

 ## Mac
 ### Dependancies